jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 - Carving up a method for testability with [Peel and Slice refactorings](https://www.youtube.com/watch?v=sXqRWXWiXYo)
 - Carving out good modules that a team can own and maintain independently.
 With clean module and ownership boundaries, a team can be more aggressive about cleaning up code within those boundaries, and will reap the rewards of their investment.
-- [Refactor for exensibility](https://jay.bazuzi.com/LOSOCS/) then add your new feature in a new module, where you are free to use TDD.
+- [Refactor for extensibility](https://jay.bazuzi.com/LOSOCS/) then add your new feature in a new module, where you are free to use TDD.
-- Many of the refactorings in [Deep Roots' Legacy Code Book](http://learn.digdeeproots.com/cookbook/), especially [Enable Unit Testing](https://learn.digdeeproots.com/cookbook/enable-unit-tests/).
+- Many of the refactorings in [Deep Roots' Legacy Cook Book](http://learn.digdeeproots.com/cookbook/), especially [Enable Unit Testing](https://learn.digdeeproots.com/cookbook/enable-unit-tests/).